Y-jiji/peggen/README.md

 A parser generator for parsing expression grammar (PEG) that use inline macros to specify PEG operations.

+## Roadmap

+Help needed!
+There is so much to do!

+- Optimizations:
+  - Rule dispatch: filter rules by the first symbol, instead of trying each of them.
+  - Thinner tag: currently each tag in internal representation is 3-pointers wide, I want to make them thinner.
+- Error Handling:
+  - Custom final error handlers when custom error capturing fails.
+- Documentation:
+  - Demonstrate features like precedence climbing, error handling, repetition, custom `FromStr`, arean allocation, and left recursion handling.

 ## How is it different from (...)?

 | /    | Conceptual | User Experience | Performance & Code Quality | Error Handling |